Share this Article

 So, what can one do to foil these Grinch-like interlopers?
 Quite a bit, at least in the case of the package theft, and strategies range from the high-tech to common sense.
 (If you just want revenge, there's always the NASA engineer-designed glitter bomb.)

 If you live in a non-doorman building with a common vestibule, do yourself (and your fellow residents) a favor and don't buzz anyone who you don't know into the building.
 Getting past that first door is all a thief needs to scoop up what's there and bolt.

 If you can, track your package, which will help you know when it's arriving.
-Additionally, if it's an option, make it so your package must be signed for
+Additionally, if it's an option, indicate that your package must be signed for.

 If you know you're expecting something, ask a friend or neighbor to keep an eye out for it and grab it if they see it.

 Another easy solution: ship it to work, or to a friend who is home to accept a package.